 One of the most powerful things we can say to a child is, "I'll play with you."
 I'll never forget the advice an older, wiser mom gave me when I was a new mom with a perpetual look of exhaustion all over my face.
 "I wish I had spent more time on my knees playing with my children rather than … Continue reading Dustballs are Forever

-There were a lot of tears this morning.
+There were a lot of tears this morning, my friends.
 My daughter insisted that she wear her favorite white dress shoes to her Thanksgiving Feast at preschool.
 Her heart was set on these shoes, only these shoes.
 But these beloved favorites have become a size too small.
 "Does it hurt?"
 I asked her.
 "No it fits, Mommy!" she mustered, clearly in … Continue reading How Will You Breathe This Season?

 In two weeks, the advent begins.
 It seems all things Christmas explode even before I sit down to have a Thanksgiving meal.
 But though the world rushes in, I can't help but notice, the earth cries for a pause.
 The wind blows as if something is coming.
 Winter blankets the earth as if to hush it quiet ... as if to … Continue reading When a Merry Christmas is Not Enough

 My little girl was so quiet the other day.
 She's never quiet.
 But that day, to my surprise, she was silently sitting at the table diligently coloring away.
 After a few minutes, she came to me smiling, holding a wrinkled piece of paper in her hands.
 "Look, I wrote a letter to Gung!"
 "Gung Gung" is a Chinese name … Continue reading Postmarked to Heaven